malariagen/Sadat-GSoC/README.md

 )
 ```

-Each run has its own KMC database and two metadata files:
+`count-kmers` creates one directory for each sequencing run, in which the KMC database is stored
+together with `run.json` and `stats.json`:

 ```text
 work/kmc/